logseq/docs/pages/Embed Media - Audio, Photos, Videos.md

 		  For local files that use the Hiccup method: Always use forward slashes `/` in the file path
 		  #+END_TIP
 -
-- # BONUS: Video Macros
+- # Video Commands
 	- If you don't have access to a video file's URL, not to stress!
-Logseq has a macro which can embed video from third-party video hosting services like YouTube and Vimeo.
-If you're embedding from YouTube, there's even a macro for timestamps.
+Logseq has a command to embed video from third-party video hosting services like YouTube and Vimeo.
+If you're embedding from YouTube, there's also a command for timestamps.
 	-
 	- Here are the steps to use it:
 		- 1. Type the slash `/` command followed by `Embed Video URL`